Markovian bridges: Weak continuity and pathwise constructions

-\begin{thm}[The Backward Strong Markov Property] Under \hh{1'} and $\hh{2}$, $\paren{t,\pse,\psep}\mapsto\imf{\se_{\pse,\psep}^t}{F}$ is measurable for any measurable $\fun{F}{\sko_\infty}{\re}$.
-Let $S$ and $L$ be a stopping and a backward time respectively.
-Then for any initial distribution $\nu$ on $\pss$ and any $F\in b\F$,\begin{esn} \imf{\se_\nu}{\cond{F\circ\sigma^S_L}{\F_S,\F^L,X_{L-}}}=\imf{\se_{X_S,X_{L-}}^{L-S}}{F} \end{esn}almost surely on $\set{S<L<\infty}$. \end{thm}The last theorem simply says that the process between a stopping time $S$ and a backward optional time $L$ is a Markov bridge of random length $L-S$ between its starting point $X_S$ and its ending point $X_{L-}$.
-It also implies that $\sigma^S_L$ and $\F_S\wedge \F^L$ are conditionally independent given $X_S$, $X_{L-}$ and $L-S$.
+The last theorem simply says that the process between a stopping time $S$ and a backward optional time $L$ is a Markov bridge of random length $L-S$ between its starting point $X_S$ and its ending point $X_{L-}$.
+It also implies that $\sigma^S_L$ and $\mathscr{F}_S\wedge \mathscr{F}^L$ are conditionally independent given $X_S$, $X_{L-}$ and $L-S$.
 This result was stated by Kallenberg for L\'evy processes in \cite{backwardkallenberg} and, in a different framework, by Fitzsimmons, Pitman and Yor in \cite{markovbridges}.
-Our point of view is that, as for the usual Strong Markov Property for Feller processes, it is trivially true in discrete time and that to pass to continuous time, continuity considerations are useful.
-We can find many examples of generalizations of the strong Markov property to random times; such generalizations consist of two parts: a statement of conditional independence of past and future with respect to the present at a given random time $\tau$ , and a description of the conditional law of the pre-$\tau$ and post-$\tau$ parts of the process given some notion of the present, which can be the \sa\ generated by $\tau$ and $X_\tau$ , or only $X_\tau$ , or even more exotic ones.
-See for example \cite{jacobsenPitmanConditioning, getoorSharpeCooptional, getoorSharpeMarkovProperties} for examples of conditional independence (and several notions of present) and \cite{meyerSmytheWalsh, jacobsen, millarMinimum} for examples where the post-$\tau$ process is also analyzed.
+Our point of view is that, as for the usual strong Markov property for Feller processes, it is trivially true in discrete time and that to pass to continuous time, continuity considerations are useful.
+We can find many examples of generalizations of the strong Markov property to random times; such generalizations consist of two parts: a statement of conditional independence of past and future with respect to the present at a given random time $\tau$, and a description of the conditional law of the pre-$\tau$ and post-$\tau$ parts of the process given some notion of the present, which can be the $\sigma$-field generated by $\tau$ and $X_\tau$, or only $X_\tau$, or even more exotic ones.
+See, for example, \cite{jacobsenPitmanConditioning,getoorSharpeCooptional,getoorSharpeMarkovProperties} for examples of conditional independence (and several notions of present) and \cite{meyerSmytheWalsh,jacobsen,millarMinimum} for examples where the post-$\tau$ process is also analyzed.

 We now turn to a pathwise construction of bridges of self-similar Feller processes.
 We will focus on the state space $S=[0,\infty)$ or $\mathbb{R}$, which contains~$0$.